mytharcher/rainbow/README.md

 exports.GET.params = /(\d+)(?:\.\.(\d+))?/;
 ~~~

 But make sure no regular expression `^` used as starter and `$` as ender, or rainbow could not resolve the expression correctly.
-And be ware of the tailing slash when using `.params` definition, the `GET /resource` will be not found, while `GET /resources/` would be match.
+And be aware of the tailing slash when using `.params` definition, the `GET /resource` will be not found, while `GET /resources/` would be match.

 Filters
 ----------